 Below, find answers to some of the burning questions about YouTube Shorts, including how the algorithm works, and how you can start using Shorts to reach more viewers.

-Is the Shorts algorithm connected with that of long-form video?
+Is the Shorts algorithm connected to long-form video?

 The quick answer: no.